CalebEverett/resume-mdl/content/posts/envelope-encryption.md

 - Written with Promises and ES6 syntax, the code is straightforward and easy to understand.
 - Uses the [AES-256-GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) algorithm, which is state of the art in terms of security and performance.
-- The encrypted data key, unique identifier and initialization vector required by the AES-256-GCM algorithm are combined with the encrypted data into a single buffer, providing an extra eleement of security and convenience.
+- The encrypted data key, unique identifier and initialization vector required by the AES-256-GCM algorithm are combined with the encrypted data into a single buffer, providing an extra element of security and convenience.

 {{< highlight JavaScript "linenos=table" >}}
 var Promise = require("bluebird")